djalbat/murmuration/README.md

 There are several points worth noting:

-* A local `using()` function has been employed rather the function supplied by the package, because the `Statement` class it utilities has been extended for convenience.
-For example, `selectFromAccount()` is defined in the application's own `Statement` class.
+* A local `using()` function has been employed rather the function supplied by the package, because the `Statement` class it utilities has been extended.
+See the relevant subsection below for more details.
-* Each operation provides a connection and a context as well as three callbacks.
-These allow the result of the execution to determine whether the application should proceed to the next operation or if the transaction should be aborted or completed.
+* Each operation provides a connection and a context as well as the `abort`, `proceed` and `compoete` callbacks.
+These allow the result of the execution to determine whether the application should abort, proceed to the next operation or complete, respectively.
 * The `where()` method takes a plain old JavaScript object.
 * The `one()` method takes a handler that is called if one row is returned.
 * The `else()` method takes a handler that is called in all other cases.